The ESG preferences-to-portfolio gap is real

 The Perils of Today’s Portfolio Personalization with Yesterday’s Client Diagnostics

 Would it shock you to learn that over half of investors have a portfolio that is misaligned to their ESG preferences?
 It highlights a clear opportunity for advisors and wealth managers to re-think the sustainable investing experience they deliver to their clients.
-And it’s one of the key findings from Capital Preferences’ recent study, ESG is Personal: 2021 Study of ESG Preferences and Advisory Practices , which studied over 900 investors who work with financial advisors in the US, UK and Singapore.
+And it’s one of the key findings from Capital Preferences’ recent study, ESG is Personal: Global Study of ESG Preferences and Advisory Practices, which studied over 900 investors who work with financial advisors in Australia, Hong Kong, the Netherlands, Singapore, the UK and the US.

 We know that interest in ESG among retail investors is on the upswing.
 68% of investors say that ESG factors are important or very important in their investing.
 The pandemic, plus the constant drumbeat of “E” and “S” news headlines, surely are among the driving factors.